tgibson37/sudukoAid/readme.txt

 	java Aid
 		Result: Usage
 	java Aid s1.txt
-		Result: A good run:
-			The initial cell values taken from s1.txt but spaced more readable.
-			The pretty print of the Suduko with notations for empty cells. java Aid s1.txt s1.notes
+		Result: The pretty print of the Suduko with notations for empty cells java Aid s1.txt s1.notes
-		Same output but into created file s1.notes (Sept/14/2021)
+		Same output but into created file s1.notes (Sept/17/2021)